Residencies and Fellowships

 The Pediatric Antimicrobial Stewardship Pharmacy Fellowship is a 24-month experience to foster the fellow’s ability to lead a pediatric antimicrobial stewardship program and practice as a faculty member at a school of pharmacy.
 The fellow will be highly involved in creation, design, and analysis of antimicrobial stewardship related projects and clinical teaching.
 Please visit the Pediatric Antimicrobial Stewardship Pharmacy Fellowship for more details on this program.

-Pharmacy Practice Residency
+PGY1 Pharmacy Practice and PGY2 Ambulatory Care Residency